mekedron/better-mac/README.md

 ### Battery

-- [AlDente](https://apphousekitchen.com/) [Freemium, [OpenSource](https://github.com/AppHouseKitchen/AlDente-Charge-Limiter)] - Manually control your MacBook's charging to increase its lifespan.
+- [AlDente](https://apphousekitchen.com/) [Trialware, [OpenSource](https://github.com/AppHouseKitchen/AlDente-Charge-Limiter)] - Manually control your MacBook's charging to increase its lifespan.
 It's a replacement for "Optimized Battery Charging," which is almost useless on MacBooks.
 - [Battery Toolkit](https://github.com/mhaeuser/Battery-Toolkit) [OpenSource] - Analog for AlDente, please choose one.

 ### Storage

 - [AppCleaner](https://freemacsoft.net/appcleaner/) [Free] - A must-have!
 Cleans up garbage after you delete applications.
 Completely free and without useless features.
-- [Grand Perspective](https://apps.apple.com/us/app/grandperspective/id1111570163) [Paid] - Disk space analyzer.
+- [Grand Perspective](https://apps.apple.com/us/app/grandperspective/id1111570163) [Shareware] - Disk space analyzer.
 Always helps me find out the reason for the lack of space.

 ### Security

-- [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) [Paid] - Network filter.
+- [Little Snitch](https://www.obdev.at/products/littlesnitch/index.html) [Shareware] - Network filter.
 You can see which programs connect to the internet and block access, like a firewall.

 ### Other